alfuwu/Hyleus-Vault/People/Important/Dead/Melanie.md

 ### Affiliations
-Melanie had connections with the [[Monolithic Order]] until rather recently, when she got into a fight with two of the four Monoliths.
+Melanie had high-up connections with the [[Monolithic Order]] until rather recently, when she got into a fight with two of the four Monoliths.
 She was then excommunicated from the Order, though [[Ezkli Reday]] kept up contact with Melanie until her untimely death.

 Melanie had no other affiliations with any organization.